Tatinho90/responsiveBlog/README.md

-Project desription:  Responsive website using React loooking good on both mobile-, tablet-, and desktop.
+Project desription:  Responsive Website using React loooking good on both mobile-, tablet-, and desktop.
 I used React-Router, CSS and HTML to create the project.

 # Getting Started with Create React App